 Why not all green, all the time?
 The answer is complicated, but it boils down to a few key factors:

 There are five main types of renewable energy - hydro, biomass, geothermal, solar and wind - and each has its benefits and drawback.

-Large-scale wind farms are becoming an increasingly common sight throughout the country, providing enough electricity to meet the needs of more than 600,000 families.
-In fact, the U.S. Department of Energy has announced a goal of obtaining 20% of U.S. electricity from wind by the year 2030!
+Large-scale wind farms are becoming an increasingly common sight throughout the country, providing enough electricity to meet the needs of more than 18 million U.S. homes (Source: American Wind Energy Association)

 Modern wind energy uses the same basic principles that have been around since the 1800s: the wind spins a rotor, which in turn spins a turbine inside a generator to produce electricity.

 An ideal location for a wind farm is one that has an average annual wind speed of at least 14 miles per hour.
 The area also needs to be flat, with few or no surrounding structures.
 One large turbine requires about 1/4-acre of land; the rotor takes up most of this area, so 90 percent of the land remains accessible for farming or other development.

 The advantages of wind power are obvious: the energy is free and completely renewable, there are no hazardous emissions, and there are no significant adverse environmental impacts.

 Wind power is also becoming more economical to produce: technological innovations have brought the cost of wind power down from more than 30 cents per kilowatt-hour during the 1980s to less than 6 cents per kilowatt hour today.
 In addition, wind farms are modular, so additional turbines can be added if the need arises, and construction time is much shorter than a typical fossil fuel power plant.

 You may never have heard the term " biomass " before, but it's the second most-common form of renewable energy we use today.